-For continuous outcomes such as the length of stay, we make this comparison through the adjusted difference between Black and white patients $\mu^1_1 - \mu^1_0$.
-With binary outcomes such as complications and mortality, we additionally consider the adjusted risk ratio $\mu^1_1 / \mu^1_0$.
+For continuous outcomes such as the length of stay, we make this comparison through the adjusted difference between Black and white patients $\mu^{1}_1 - \mu^{1_v}_0$.
+With binary outcome measures, we additionally consider the adjusted risk ratio $\mu^{1}_1 / \mu^{1_v}_0$.

-We now turn to the key assumption underlying our estimation procedures.
-Define $e(x) \equiv P(G = 1 \mid X = x)$ as the probability that a patient is Black, conditional on covariates $X = x$.
-We assume that this probability is strictly between 0 and 1 for all values of $x$. \begin{assumption}[Overlap] $ 0 < e(x) < 1$ for all $x \in \mathcal{X}$. \end{assumption} This overlap assumption rules out the possibility that there is some combination of patient-level information that can deterministically predict whether the patient is Black or white.
-This ensures that for any Black patient in the population we can find a white patient with similar other characteristics, given a large enough sample.
+The key assumption underlying this estimand and our ability to estimate $\mu^{1_v}_0$ non-parametrically is a notion of overlap: \begin{assumption}[Overlap] $ P(G = 1 \mid V = v) < 1$ for all $v \in \mathcal{V}$. \end{assumption} This overlap assumption rules out the possibility that there is some combination of patient-level information that can deterministically predict whether the patient is Black.
+This assumption ensures that for any Black patient in the population we can find a white patient with similar selected characteristics $V$, given a large enough sample.

-While we do not pursue this here, racial disparities have also been described as a set of counterfactuals using the potential outcomes framework \citep[see][]{jackson2020meaningful, jackson2022observational}.
-In that setup, each patient has two potential responses, $(Y_{i}(1), Y_{i}(0))$, with observed outcome $Y = G Y(1) + (1 - G)Y(0)$.
-Various causal interpretations of racial disparities are possible, each requiring different but related causal assumptions \citep{jackson2022observational, jackson2020meaningful,jackson2018decomposition}.
-The methods we develop are consistent with a causal interpretation where disparity reduction is viewed as an intervention to equalize risk factors \citep{jackson2018decomposition}.
-Under this approach, one additional assumption is invoked: in addition to overlap, we would need to assume that $(Y_{i}(1), Y_{i}(0)) \indep G|X$.
-That is, we would need to assume that race is independent of the potential outcomes conditional on the observed covariates.
-Taken together, these assumptions constitute strong ignorability \citep{Rosenbaum:1983}, and are identical to the standard set of assumptions invoked in many observational studies.
-However, we forgo such assumptions here so as not to interpret racial disparities as causal differences.